-Our liquidity position is monitored by our Management Committee, which generally meets monthly.
-The Management Committee monitors cash, other significant working capital assets and liabilities, debt and other matters relating to liquidity requirements.
-We evaluate our liquid cash operating position on a regular basis in light of current market conditions.
-At December 31, 2013, we had cash and cash equivalents on hand of \$42.7 million, of which \$25.2 million was held outside the U.S. We retain our cash in financial institutions with high credit ratings and/or invest in short-term investments which are expected to provide liquidity.
+Our liquidity position, which consists of cash, other significant working capital assets and liabilities, debt and other matters relating to liquidity requirements and current market conditions, is monitored by management on a regular basis.
+At December 31, 2014, we had cash and cash equivalents on hand of \$50.9 million, of which \$22.3 million was held outside the U.S. We retain our cash in financial institutions with high credit ratings and/or invest in short-term investments which are expected to provide liquidity.

 We generate cash from our operating activities principally in the form of advisory fees.
-Historically, we also generated cash from our investment activities in the form of proceeds from the sales and distributions of our investments.
 We use our cash primarily for recurring operating expenses and the payment of dividends and non-recurring disbursements such as the repurchase of shares of our common stock and the funding of leasehold improvements for the build out of office space.
 Our recurring monthly operating disbursements principally consist of base compensation expense, occupancy, travel and entertainment, and other operating expenses.
 Our recurring quarterly and annual disbursements consist of cash bonus payments, tax payments, dividend payments, and repurchases of our common stock from our employees in conjunction with the payment of tax liabilities incurred on vesting of restricted stock units.
 These amounts vary depending upon our profitability and other factors.

 Because a portion of the compensation we pay to our employees is distributed in annual bonus awards (usually in February of each year), our net cash balance is typically at its lowest level during the first quarter of each year and generally accumulates from our operating activities throughout the remainder of the year.
-In general, we collect our accounts receivable within 60 days, except for fees generated through our private equity and real estate capital advisory services, which are generally paid in installments over a period of three years, and certain restructuring transactions, where collections may take longer due to court-ordered holdbacks.
-At December 31, 2013, we had long-term receivables related to private equity and real estate capital advisory engagements of \$34.0 million.
+In general, we collect our accounts receivable within 60 days, except for fees generated through our global capital advisory business, which are generally paid in installments over a period of three years, and certain restructuring transactions, where collections may take longer due to court-ordered holdbacks.
+At December 31, 2014, we had long-term receivables related to our global capital advisory business of \$37.3 million.

 Our current liabilities typically consist of accounts payable, which are generally paid monthly, accrued compensation, which includes accrued cash bonuses that are generally paid in the first quarter of the following year to the large majority of our employees, and current taxes payable.
-In February 2014, we paid cash bonuses and accrued benefits of approximately \$8.2 million relating to 2013 compensation to our employees.
-In addition, we expect to pay approximately \$15.3 million in 2014 principally related to income taxes owed in the United States and the United Kingdom for the year ended December 31, 2013.
-At December 31, 2013, accounts payable and accrued expenses and advisory fee receivables included value added taxes of \$4.8 million, which related to year-end transaction activity.
+In February 2015, we paid cash bonuses and accrued benefits of approximately \$21.0 million relating to 2014 compensation to our employees.
+In addition, we expect to pay approximately \$10.0 million in 2015 principally related to income taxes owed in the United States and the United Kingdom for the year ended December 31, 2014.